 “Right, three years younger, then.”

-They both turned back around and kept walking.
-Kanna slowed her steps and stared at the both of them.
-She wasn’t sure which she found more disturbing: the fact that Parama was actually older than she herself was, or the fact that Goda was only twenty-five.
+They kept walking, but Kanna’s steps slowed to a shuffle as she stared at them both.
+She wasn’t sure which she found more disturbing: the fact that Parama was actually older than she herself was, or the fact that Goda was only twenty-five at the most.

 How had the woman been through so much in such a short time?
 The priestess had held a grudge against Goda for at least nine years, it seemed.
 What could Goda have possibly done at the age of sixteen that would have warranted such hatred?
 And how could they have then assigned the dangerous job of a porter to a teenager?